Homemade Rose Truffles

 Storage and freezing

-Store these rose truffles in an airtight container in the fridge for up to five days, then leave them out at room temperature for 30 minutes before serving.
-Or freeze them for up to six months and defrost at room temperature before serving.
+Store these truffles in an airtight container in the fridge for up to five days, then leave them out at room temperature for 30 minutes before serving.
+Or freeze them for up to three months and defrost at room temperature before serving.

 Rose Truffles Recipe